manuel-192/m-more/README.md

   - code-fix     (fixes a bash completion issue for **code**)
   - gnome-hearts (a card game, rescued version only with no new features)
   - wcd          (a graphical "cd" command)
-- a mirrorlist package for all Manuel's repositories
-  - mirrolist-m

 ## How to use this repo?
 Check these [instructions](../../../m-repo-info/blob/master/README.md)<br>